Is disruption good for business? Yes, if it engages employees to unlock transformation!

 Catalysts for change

-Organizations adopting ideation programs describe widespread generation of ideas from across the workforce, many of which are potential catalysts for real operational change.
+Organizations adopting ideation programs describe widespread generation of ideas from across the workforce, many of which are potential catalysts for real operational change and digital transformation.

 Employee ideation doesn’t happen by itself.
 Unless organizations create an end-to-end link between the ideas that employees generate, the validation of those ideas, and a mechanism for delivering and measuring their effectiveness, transformation becomes at best a lucky shot in the dark.